 Tour Onyx Cave Park

 Onyx Cave Park has welcomed visitors since 1893 to the small cave on site.
-Visitors can take a self-guided tour of Onyx cave to see the features of the cave and the wildlife located inside.
+Visitors can take a self-guided tour of Onyx cave to see the cave’s features and the wildlife inside.

-You can try your hand at panning at the Gem Panning station before finding the perfect souvenir in the on site gift shop during your visit to Onyx Cave.
+You can try panning at the Gem Panning station before finding the perfect souvenir in the on-site gift shop during your visit to Onyx Cave.